oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 ### Azure AD (for Internal Enterprise Applications)

 [Azure AD](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=2ahUKEwiDsL6i2a_mAhXijOYKHR5WAh8QFjAAegQIAxAB&url=https://azure.microsoft.com/en-au/services/active-directory/&usg=AOvVaw3X8CyXRWZ1KOOeEVYx0ubs) is Microsoft's cloud based version of its traditional on-premises enterprise identity store - Active Directory.
 Azure AD is different in that it is fundamentally identity only (it doesn't provide endpoint and user management features such as Group Policy) and as such provides strong identity features not natively supported by AD, such as MFA and self-service password recovery.
-Being cloud based, it can authenticate users anywhere in the world (rather than just on-premises on corporate computers).​
+Being cloud based, it can authenticate users anywhere in the world (rather than just on-premises on corporate computers).
-​​Advantages
+Advantages

-- ​​​Many organisations already have AAD
+- Many organisations already have AAD
 - Extends existing enterprise identity to the cloud (i.e. is supported off-premises)
 - Can be used to ensure compliance with existing company security policies
-- MFA support included​
+- MFA support included

-​Disadvantages
+Disadvantages

-- ​Not suited for external or consumer facing uses
+- Not suited for external or consumer facing uses

 **Use this option if...**